Zig-zag dynamics in a Stern-Gerlach spin measurement: Stern-Gerlach setup

 To numerically integrate the trajectories corresponding to the wave function \eqref{eq:solution_pauli_3}, we make use of the code developed for our previous study \cite{maes22} (extending it to allow for wave functions that are not spin eigenstates).

 The propagation of the particle consists of two parts.
-First, the velocity field \eqref{eq:v_many} is a first-order ordinary differential equation, for which we employ the Cash-Karp method, a Runge-Kutta method which yields a fifth-order accurate solution, as well as a fourth-order estimate for the error.
+First, the deterministic part of the dynamics \eqref{eq:langevin} is given by a first-order ordinary differential equation, which we integrate using the Cash-Karp method, a Runge-Kutta method which yields a fifth-order accurate solution, as well as a fourth-order estimate for the error.
 This estimate is then used to adaptively adjust the time step to keep the local truncation error low, for which we set an absolute tolerance of $10^{-10}$.
 At this point, we also make sure that the product of the tumbling rate and the time step remains reasonably low, below $2^{-7}$.
 This product is then taken to be the probability for the particle to undergo a chirality jump during this time step.
 This integration step is repeated until the final time is reached.
 See \cite{zigzag2} for the publicly available code.

-The parameters chosen to integrate the dynamics \eqref{eq:langevin} using the solution \eqref{eq:solution_pauli_1} are $d_x = d_y = d_z = 100$, $b = 10^{-6}$, and $p = 1/10$.
+The parameters (in natural units) chosen to integrate the zig-zag dynamics for the spinor~\eqref{eq:solution_pauli_1} are $d_x = d_y = d_z = 100$, $b = 10^{-6}$, and $p = 1/10$.
+While these parameters are not experimentally feasible (for example, in standard units $d_x = d_y = d_z \approx \SI{40}{\pico\meter}$), they allow for a clear visualization which captures the qualitative features of the dynamics.

 The total running time is $T = 10^5$ and the magnetic field is turned on between $t_i = T/5$ and $t_f=3T/5$.
 The space and time coordinates in all the figures have been rescaled with a factor of $10^3$ to reduce visual clutter on the axes.

 In Fig.~\ref{fig:spiny}, a trajectory is plotted for a spinor that initially has spin {\it up} in the $y$-direction, {\it i.e.}, $\Psi = \frac{1}{\sqrt{2}}(\psi_+, \ii \psi_-)^\tran$, so that $c_+ = 1/\sqrt{2}$ and $c_- = \ii/\sqrt{2}$.
 The spin vector ${\bf s}$ along this trajectory is plotted in Fig.~\ref{fig:spinyspin}.
 As explained before, the zig-zagging happens approximately along the direction of the spin vector.
 From Fig.~\ref{fig:spiny} it is clear that the zig-zagging which is initially along the $y$-direction transitions into a zig-zagging along the $z$-direction as it passes the magnetic field.
 As shown in Fig.~\ref{fig:spinyspin}, this transition involves some heavy oscillation (due to the jumps) before settling in the $z$-direction.
 This happens quite fast, with changes occurring only while the particle moves through the magnetic field.